Crime Victim Compensation (CVC) Restitution Process

-Notification of hearings: Please notify CVC on all upcoming changes of plea/sentencing or restitution hearings as soon as they are scheduled.
+Notification of Hearings: Please notify CVC on all upcoming changes of plea/sentencing or restitution hearings as soon as they are scheduled.
 This is critical so that our program can begin processing bills that are pending in the claim.
 If a hearing is set over or cancelled, please notify CVC as soon as possible.
-Please send hearing notifications to CVCRestitution@doj.state.or.us.
+Please send hearing notifications to the assigned examiner through the CVC Portal.

 If CVC has additional bills that are being reviewed for payment, please look for the box below that will be marked on the restitution request: